-fro gram Year Contract A. Actual collected \$ 2,348.38 in participant contributions 7/1/20-12/31/20.
-Actual per meal average of \$.77 1.
+from last year.
+Program Year Contract A. Actual collected \$ 2,348.38 in participant contributions 7/1/20-12/31/20.
+Actual per meal average of \$ .77 1.
 Program Year Fiscal Reports B. Actual collected \$ 7,961.93 in participant contributions 1/1/19-12/31/19.
 Actual per meal average of \$ 2.05 1.
-2019 Program Assessment D. n/a % Change Total Collected n/a % Change Daily Average Contribution projection objective met? pe A. Actual outreach provided O Peer Place Program Year Served Client Summary Report Outreach projection objective met?
-Unduplicated older persons unduplicated If successful in reaching this objective, to what do you contribute your success?
-If performance is below objective, state reasons and outline Corrective Action Plan to reach objective: The center has since identified a dedicated data person who has already started to update the data in Peer Place.
+2019 Program Assessment C. n/a % Change Total Collected n/a % Change Daily Average D. Contribution projection objective met? ☐ YES ☑ NO This Program Year being only 6 months plus the pandemic led to an overall reduction in contributions that made this goal unattainable.
+E. How were the contributions used to enhance the program?
+In light of the pandemic and desire to ensure the health and safety of the participants the funds were used to ensure staff remained in place during the pandemic as well as items to engage the Seniors.
+The decline in collections due to the unanticipated closure made it difficult to apply desired enhancements.
+OUTCOME OBJECTIVE #5: To provide outreach to 50 unduplicated older persons per contract period.
+Program Year Contract A. Actual outreach provided 0 Peer Place Program Year Served Client Summary Report B. Outreach projection objective met?
+YES NO i If successful in reaching this objective, to what do you contribute your success?
+If performance is below objective, state reasons and outline Corrective Action Plan to reach objective: The center has since identified a dedicated data person who has already started to update the dain Peer Place.
 The center also had minimal staff active during the pandemic and had to prioritize services.
 We were able to complete some Outreach as the need in our community was great.
-Once the center was able to reopen, we were able to begin Outreach again.
-What to de language withing have you used in wealting was a line was a way and the descriptions
+Once the center was able to reopen, we were able to begin Outreach again. ata e